 To accompany the DAPT Update, the ACC has developed a DAPT After PCI Overview Tool that provides clinicians with guidance when treating SIHD and ACS patients undergoing PCI.
 The tool, the first in a new DAPT Update Toolkit, highlights that 81 mg of aspirin daily should be used in all SIHD and ACS patients as the gold standard.
 In addition to outlining the recommendations for these patients, the tool also utilizes the treatment algorithm for all clinicians to use when treating patients with SIHD and ACS who have undergone PCI.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Aortic Surgery, Cardiac Surgery and Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Aortic Surgery, Cardiac Surgery and Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease